kirilcvetkov92/Instagram-Crawler/README.md

 ## SETTING UP THE WEB SYSTEM
-* If you want to use the web system, then you need to deploy the entire Django system in the database.
+* If you want to use the web platform, you need to deploy the entire Django system in the database.
 We do this with the following code:

   ```cd * PATH * / Project / web. / manage.py makemigrations```